BoyBaykiller/IDKEngine/Readme.md

 ### 1.0 Overview

-SweepSAH is a method to find low cost object splits in top-down BVH builds.
-Other methods include Spatial-Median-Split, Object-Median-Split or BinnedSAH, but SweepSAH produces superior results and is often used as a "reference" for trace speed in the literature.
-I want to discuss how this method works and how it can be implemented efficiently.
+SweepSAH is a method to find the best split position in top-down BVH builds.
+It produces better results than other methods like SpatialMedianSplit, ObjectMedianSplit or BinnedSAH, because it evaluates all split positions.

+You might wonder: Isn't there an infinite amount of split positions, how can we test all of them?
+While there is an infinite number of points in space the number of objects is finite.
+And BVHs are object splitting not space splitting.
+Even with spatial splits, the number of split positions is finite because the SAH-Cost is a piecewise linear function.

-When building a BVH in a top-down manner, we want to partition the parent's set of primitives into two new sets.
-We don't care about ordering and empty sides, so for N primitives that gives us $2^{N - 1} - 1$ possible partitions.
+Because BVHs are object spliting, we should not think of the split search process as finding a spatial position, but rather as finding a way to partition the parent primitives into two new sets.
+For N primitives in the parent there are $2^{N - 1} - 1$ possible partitionings.
 As an example, here are all for **{A, C, E, J}**:

 #### "Classic" partitions